sudheerj/javascript-interview-questions/README.md

 312. ### What are tagged templates

      Tagged templates are the advanced form of templates in which tags allow you to parse template literals with a function.
-The tag function accepts first parameter as array of strings and remaining parameters as expressions.
-This function can also return manipulated string based on parameters.
+The tag function accepts the first parameter as an array of strings and remaining parameters as expressions.
+This function can also return manipulated strings based on parameters.
 Let's see the usage of this tagged template behavior of an IT professional skill set in an organization,

      ```javascript
      var user1 = 'John';